barthamark/OrchardCore-MAUI-BlazorHybrid-Sample/README.md

 ---

+Need a condensed summary for AI helpers?
+See `AGENTS.md` for the up-to-date agent playbook.

 Feel free to open issues, send PRs, or reach out through any of the channels listed on [markbartha.com](https://markbartha.com).
 I'd love to hear what you build with this demo.